What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Empirical evaluation

 Performance was assessed by the ability of the methods to estimate the predictive effect $\tau(\rx)$.
 The mean squared error $\Ex_\mX\{(\hat{\tau}(\mX) - \tau(\mX))^2\}$, evaluated on a test sample of size $1000$, was used to compare the predictive performance of all candidate models in the 16 different scenarios.
 The results are shown in Figure~\ref{fig:normalBnie}.

-The outputs of simulation experiments were also analyzed statistically by means of a normal linear mixed model with log-link, explaining the estimated mean squared error for $\hat{\tau}(\rx)$ by a four-way interaction of data generating process, sample size $N$, dimension $P$, and random forest variant.
-We estimated the mean squared error ratios between causal forests and model-based forests, between mob$(\hat{W})$ and model-based forests, between causal forests and mob$(\hat{W})$, between causal forests and the mobcf approach, between model-based forests with centered $W$ (mob$(\hat{W})$) and additionally centered $Y$ (mob$(\hat{W}, \hat{Y})$), and between mobcf and mob$(\hat{W}, \hat{Y})$.
+The results were also analyzed statistically by means of a normal linear mixed model with log-link, explaining the estimated mean squared error for $\hat{\tau}(\rx)$ by a four-way interaction of data generating process, sample size $N$, dimension $P$, and random forest variant.
+We estimated the mean squared error ratios between cf and mob (RQ 1), between mobcf and mob$(\hat{W}, \hat{Y})$ (RQ 2), between cf and the mobcf approach (RQ 3), between mob with centered $W$ (mob$(\hat{W})$) and without (mob) (RQ 4), and between mob$(\hat{W})$ and mobcf or mob$(\hat{W}, \hat{Y})$ (RQ 5).
 For each simulation run, the model featured a corresponding random intercept reflecting the paired simulation design.
 Simultaneous $95\%$ confidence intervals for the mean squared error ratios are presented along with the estimates.
 For example, the ratio of the mean squared errors of cf and mob in the first line of Table~\ref{tab:lmeradaptiveb} was $0.663$ with confidence interval $(0.596, 0.738)$.
 This is in line with the performance error of cf being at least $59.6\%$ and at most $73.8\%$ of the performance error of mob, with $66.3\%$ denoting the estimate.
 Bold, italic and normal fonts are used to indicate superior, inferior, and equivalent prediction performance.